Globe Telecom

 Globe Telecom, Inc., commonly shortened as Globe, is a major provider of telecommunications services in the Philippines.
-The company operates the largest mobile network in the Philippines and one of the largest fixed-line and broadband networks.
-As of December 2022, Globe's total mobile subscriber base reached 87.9 million.
-It is also the country's largest telecommunications company in terms of market capitalization.
+The company operates one of the largest mobile, fixed-line and broadband networks in the Philippines.
+As of November 2023, Globe has 54.7 million subscribers, making it the network with the second largest subscriber base in the country.

 The company's principal shareholders are Ayala Corporation and Singtel.
-It is listed on the Philippine Stock Exchange under the ticker symbol GLO and had a market capitalization of ₱363 billion as of the end of August 2021.
+It is listed on the Philippine Stock Exchange under the ticker symbol GLO.

 Globe offers commercial wireless services through its 2G, 3G, 3.5G HSPA+, 4G LTE, and LTE-A networks, with 5G currently being deployed in key areas in the Philippines.
 Its 5G coverage is available in over 3,000 locations all over the country, and nearly 100% of the population in the National Capital Region, Davao City, and Cebu.

 In 2016, Globe introduced its Globe Lifestyle brand as a way to connect to its customers through fashion.
-It also launched two entertainment divisions: Anima (formerly Globe Studios), which focuses on film and television production, and Globe Live, which focuses on live concerts and musical events.
+It also launched two entertainment divisions: Anima (formerly Globe Studios), which focuses on film and television production, and LiveMNL (formerly Globe Live), which focuses on live concerts and musical events.

 History

-On December 8, 1928, Congress passed Act No. 3495 granting the Robert Dollar Company (a corporation organized and existing under the laws of the State of California), a franchise to operate wireless long-distance message services in the Philippines.
-Subsequently, Congress passed Act No. 4150 on November 28, 1934, to transfer the franchise and privileges of the Robert Dollar Company to Globe Wireless Limited, which was incorporated in the Philippines on January 15, 1935.
+On December 8, 1928, the Philippine Legislature passed Act No. 3495 granting the Robert Dollar Company (a corporation organized and existing under the laws of the State of California), a franchise to operate wireless long-distance message services in the Philippines.
+Subsequently, the Legislature passed Act No. 4150 on November 28, 1934, to transfer the franchise and privileges of the Robert Dollar Company to Globe Wireless Limited, which was incorporated in the Philippines on January 15, 1935.

 In 1965, Globe Wireless Limited was merged with Mackay Radio & Telegraph Company and Philippine Press Wireless to form Globe-Mackay Cable and Radio Corporation ("Globe-Mackay"), with the transfer of Mackay's franchise to Globe Wireless Limited approved by the Congress through Republic Act No. 4491 enacted on June 19, 1965.
 By Republic Act No. 4630 enacted in the same date by the Congress, its franchise was further expanded to allow Globe-Mackay to operate international communications systems.

+In 1974, Ayala Corporation began its investing in Globe-Mackay.
+It offered its shares to the public on August 11, 1975, becoming the first telecommunications company in the country to do so.

 Globe-Mackay was granted a new franchise on December 24, 1980, by Batasang Pambansa, under Batas Pambansa Blg.
 95, extending it for 50 years.

-In 1974, Ayala Corporation began its investing in Globe-Mackay.
-Globe-Mackay offered its shares to the public on August 11, 1975, becoming the first telecommunications company in the country to do so.

-In 1991, Globe-Mackay merged with Clavecilla Radio Corporation, a domestic telecommunications pioneer, to form GMCR, Inc. The merger gave GMCR the capability to provide all forms of telecommunications to address the international and domestic requirements of its customers.
+In 1991, it merged with Clavecilla Radio Corporation, a domestic telecommunications pioneer, to form GMCR, Inc. The merger gave GMCR the capability to provide all forms of telecommunications to address the international and domestic requirements of its customers.
 The merger was also approved by the Congress through Republic Act No. 7229 enacted on March 19, 1992, which amended its franchise.